Business Customs

 Guayaquil, Ecuador

-Phone +593 4 371 7000
+Phone +593 4 371 700

-Visa requirements
+Visa Requirements

-If you are a U.S. citizen wishing to enter Ecuador, you must present a U.S. passport with at least six months remaining validity.
+U.S. citizens traveling to Ecuador must present a U.S. passport with at least six months remaining validity.
 Ecuadorian immigration officials also sometimes request evidence of return or onward travel, such as an airline ticket.
+U.S. citizens born in Ecuador are required to show an Ecuadorian passport or national ID card upon entering and exiting Ecuador.

 Currency

-The U.S Dollar is the legal currency in Ecuador.
+The U.S. dollar is the legal currency in Ecuador.
 Credit and debit cards are widely accepted.
 There are many ATMs across the country that accept U.S. ATM networks, including Banco Guayaquil and Banco Pichincha.
 Visitors should be aware that bank transaction fees often apply.
 Major credit cards, including Visa, Mastercard, American Express, and Discover are accepted at larger retailers and many restaurants.
 Vendors will often require additional photo identification.

 Traveler’s checks are not accepted for purchases.
 Traveler’s checks can be exchanged for cash at a bank or in currency exchange offices in major cities or at the airport.
 Many smaller retailers only accept cash.
 Generally, merchants will not accept bills larger than $20.